pdhumas/data_extraction_script/README.md

          - The sentence in this list is further stripped of any punctuations and turned to lower case
       - Further, each sentence in the tweet is checked for racial slurs
       - The count of racial slurs is then used to get degree of profanity which equals -> (count of racial slurs) / (number of words in sentence)
+* Q2
+  **Interesting data set I discovered recently**
+    * Files included are-
+      - dataset_story.txt - the answer to the question asked
+    * Overview on how I came upon this -
+      - So, after hearing this question i was a bit confused as how to approach it cause yea I've mostly played with Kaggle datasets and any other dataset didn't quite struck in my mind.
+So I ventured to find a new dataset which is interesting and I genuinely might like and then I stumbled upon World Bank's datasets among which I found data set named World Development Indicator and after analysing the database and seeing how it's curated and what things it is  actually capable of I found it quite interesting.
 * Q3
   **Extracting required data from a URL**
     * Files included are-